 Clinical or health app functionality (e.g., diabetes monitoring, exercise calculations).
 The Mobile Health workgroup does not have the subject matter expertise to define those types of criteria.

 General “device” security requirements, e.g., password or biometric locking of a phone. cMHAFF is an application functional framework intended for app developers, not a framework for the devices or platforms on which the apps run (e.g., cMHAFF is not directed to Apple, Google, Samsung…).
+However, risk management should identify dependencies or assumptions about the platforms that an app may rely on.

 General “infrastructure” requirements for consumers or healthcare organizations, such as the protection of networks via virus or malware protection, firewalls, etc., physical environmental security, since app developers have no control over such networks or environments.
+However, risk management should identify dependencies or assumptions about the supporting infrastructure that an app may rely on, and should identify threats and mitigate risks.

 Human resource policies and procedures of developers, healthcare organizations, or consumers, such as security awareness education, except inasmuch as they directly affect product development.